shenyizg/shenyizg.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. student at [School of Cyber Science and Engineering](https://cse.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/), where I am conducting research in AI Security.
 I am very fortunate to be advised by [Prof. Qian Wang](https://nisplab.whu.edu.cn/People.htm) of [NIS&P Lab](https://nisplab.whu.edu.cn/index.htm).
-My works primarily focus on adversarial robustness of AI systems, safety alignment for large language models, etc.
+My works primarily focus on adversarial robustness of AI systems, especially safety alignment and privacy in large language models.

 Previously, I received the B.E. degree in communication engineering from Shandong University in 2019 and the M.S. degree in electronic information from Wuhan University, China, in 2022.